phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ##### 20230210
 kernel-6.1.11
 nvidia-utils 525.89.02
-Repository URL for Manjaro-jp changed.
-(From OSDN to OSDN Web.
-Might be temporary).
+The repository URL for Manjaro-jp has been changed (from OSDN to OSDN Web, which may be temporary).
-Some modifications to the Calamares installer.
-(Reduces cases where the installer is forced to terminate under high load.)
+Calamares installer has been slightly modified (to reduce the cases where the installer terminates forcibly during high load).
-MOK (Machine Owner Key) is registered during installation.
+The MOK (Machine Owner KEY) is now registered during installation.
-The password is the same as the password of your user set in the installer.
-The grub and kernel are signed.
+The password is the same as the user's password set by the installer.
+Grub and kernel are signed.

 ---
 Addendum for your reference.